chiisquare/100-days-of-code/log.md

 **Today's Progress**: attempted to create my first ever android app (that simply says 'hello world' in kotlin), looked up what CSS was, practiced modifying margins and padding in an existing HTML document using CSS in FreeCodeCamp.org

 **Thoughts:** this first app didn't display at all in my AVD (android virtual device), throttling my progress in the udemy course. will post question.

+### Day 2: Feb.
+4th, 2022 Friday

+**Today's Progress**: completed the Basic CSS module of the Responsive Web Design Certification course on FreeCodeCamp (around 45% of it today) in roughly 2 hrs.

+**Thoughts:** took many breaks learned and accomplished a lot.
+Towards the latter third of the module, the challenges started getting hard enough to where I had to sift through some older tutorials to refresh what I've learned about classes and IDs.
+I don't remember the challenges being this difficult in my 8th grade (~2008) web development class!
+The challenges felt gratifying and not too hard though.
+I'm so impressed with the organization of these modules, the concise and diverse resources available in the webpage for people who get stuck, and that it's all completely FREE!
+I will for sure plan on donating to the website once I'm employed again.
+My neck hurts now - most likely I'll change my set up such that my surface is elevated.
+But I'm feeling pumped to go at it again tomorrow!

+**Notes on what I've learned:**

+- CSS override priorities: !important > inline style > id declarations > class declarations (if just conflicting class declarations, they are prioritized by order)
+- CSS is its own language and can be used alongside HTML or XHTML to create and design webpages.
+- hexcode and RGB values are two ways to represent colors.
+- CSS variables are a way to change many CSS style properties at once by changing only a single value (ex: --penguin-skin: gray;)
+- CSS variables can be inherited... by defining :root in the style section of a webpage. not entirely sure how this works tbh.
+- "The CSS Media Query gives you a way to apply CSS only when the browser and device environment matches a rule that you specify, for example "viewport is wider than 480 pixels".
+Media queries are a key part of responsive web design, as they allow you to create different layouts depending on the size of the viewport, but they can also be used to detect other things about the environment your site is running on, for example whether the user is using a touchscreen rather than a mouse."
+- #womenintech, #womenwhocode
+- learned about a free coding boot camp called "#100devs". super inspired by the community and availability of good quality and free resources that are out there. seeing this kind of encouraging atmosphere is honestly what's helping me stay motivated to pursue software development and programming after over a year of hesitance.